The rise of corporate disruption through innovation has been a topic of discussion for several years.

 Proctor & Gamble (P&G)’s Singapore Innovation Centre (SgIC) is a world-class private research and development centre that enables the consistent trade of ideas and knowledge.

-It also runs its iLab programme, a virtual innovation festival that aims to create new ideas and innovative solutions in different industries. iLab is the conglomerate’s biggest collaboration with start-ups in the region, like tech start-ups.
+It also runs iLab, a virtual innovation festival that aims to create new ideas and innovative solutions in different industries. iLab is the conglomerate’s biggest collaboration with start-ups in the region – for example, it partners with tech start-ups, among many more.
 It represents its dedication to Singapore as an innovation hub and a means of giving back to the community.

 A Conducive Business Environment